assoc-path-informatics/interop/resources.md

 - Please cite publications as a url to a PubMed record with (author, year) citations, eg ([Carter, 2020](https://pubmed.ncbi.nlm.nih.gov/33328084/)) - doing so will allow us to generate a bibliography by scraping pubmed IDs from urls in this document.
 - Maintainers: please make frequent, logical commits to facilitate the review process.
 - Those who are comfortable with git are encouraged to submit pull requests from a fork of this repository.
 - Others: your input is welcome!
-If possible, please use [GitHub Issues](https://github.com/assoc-path-informatics/interop/issues) to submit comments, additions.
+If possible, please use [GitHub Issues](https://github.com/assoc-path-informatics/interop/issues) to submit comments, corrections, and additions.
 Otherwise please email one of the maintainers listed below.

 ### Maintainers